How to Pack for a 3-Week Vacation

 Personal Items and Travel Day Essentials

-Include a folder or pouch for receipts, hotel confirmations and any COVID-era documents still required in certain regions.
+Include a folder or pouch for receipts, hotel confirmations, and any COVID-era documents still required in certain regions.
 If you’re bringing physical books, stick to one—they get heavy fast.
 Download maps offline and keep a note of emergency contacts just in case.

 Expect the Unexpected